clairetay96/url_shortener/README.md

 `docker compose up --build`

+If `url_shortener-django exited with code 0`, Ctrl+C to quit the server.

-Subsequently, `docker compose up` should be enough to run the app.
+Subsequently, use `docker compose up` to run the app.

 The app will be accessible through a browser at `localhost:8000`.
 The redirect root URLs will also be through localhost:8000.